ethstorage/ethstorage-doc/overview/how-ethstorage-works.md

 # How EthStorage Works

-The EthStorage network comprises two primary components: a storage contract deployed on the Ethereum L1, and L2 storage nodes such as es-node, responsible for actual data storage.
+The EthStorage network comprises two primary components:
+1. A storage contract deployed on the Ethereum L1 responsible for on-chain fee distribution and Proof of Storage verification, and
+2. A L2 storage network composed by es-nodes, responsible for off-chain data storage replicas and prove via continuous DA sampling.

 This is the way how it works: